pheynnx/Google-DDNS_Updater_Deno/README.md

 `pm2 start Google-DDNS.ts --interpreter="deno" --interpreter-args="run -A" --no-autorestart --instances 1 --cron "*/30 * * * *" --name DDNS-Deno`

 - This will rerun the script every 30 minutes; adjust the `*/30 * * * *` part to change the frequency
+- For help or mor info on how to control timing on a cronjob -> https://crontab.guru/